Most production incidents are architecture problems that became visible too late.

 What changes when you measure architecture

-When architecture becomes observable, three things shift:
+When architecture becomes observable, three things shift.

 Incidents become predictable.
 Instead of learning from a 3 AM page that the auth module is a single point of failure, you see propagation cost trending upward weeks before the incident.
 The problem is visible when it’s still cheap to fix.
+Teams that track structural metrics report catching architectural regressions in pull requests that would have previously gone unnoticed until they caused production failures.

 Changes become scoped.
 Before a refactoring, you know the blast radius.
 Not “I think this touches a few modules” — a computed number: this change affects 23 modules and 67% of the dependency graph.
 That changes how you plan, how you sequence, and whether you ship on Friday.
+When an AI pipeline needs modification, you know exactly which downstream components are affected and whether guardrails remain intact.

 Architecture debt becomes budgetable.
 Instead of a vague backlog item (“reduce coupling”), you have a metric: propagation cost is 0.71, target is 0.40, the highest-leverage module to decouple is X. The conversation with product management moves from “trust us, we need time” to “here’s the number, here’s the trend, here’s the plan.”
+Architecture budgets work like SLOs — a threshold, an alert, and a response plan.
+The same rigor teams apply to uptime, applied to structural health.

 The case for continuous measurement